 1. Playa de las Catedrales / Lugo, Galicia

 The Region of Galicia ranks globally for some of the highest cliffs in Europe and represents the most unique rugged coastline in Spain.
 Playa de las Catedrales is located in the Lugo Province, 10km from Ribadeo.
 The area is sprinkled with mysterious caves, arches, and peculiar rock formations, while the Cantabrian Sea simply dazzles one with its magical turquoise color.
+Keep in mind that you can only explore the caves when the tide is low.

 2. Playa de Torimbia / Llanes, Asturias